RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 Both length and allowed characters policy changes will take effect _on the next account password expiration_.

+!!!success Note:
+The minimal password length can be customized to a longer length than the maximum in the UI, for example to 12 or 14 characters.
+Please ask!
+!!!

 ## Password Expiration

 Password expiration timeout policy change will take effect immediately.
 PROdb tracks the date of the last password change.
 The password expiration fact is calculated dynamically by adding a number of days to last change timestamp, and comparing with the current date.
 Any change will have immediate effect.